rust-lang/style-team/guide/expressions.md

 Do put a space between an argument, and the comma which precedes it.

+Prefer not to break a line in the callee expression.

 #### Single-line calls

 Do not put a space between the function name and open paren, between the open